Fruits are essential to humans and animals, and humans plant most of them. However, each continent has its indigenous fruits.

 Cranberries are essential sources of nutrients.
 People can enjoy them in several ways, including juice and sauce, and you’ll find this native plant in the Northeastern parts of North America.

-When European colonists landed in North America, they discovered cranberries which became their primary food source.
-Sometimes, they would make sauce from these cranberries or season them for other meals.
+When European colonists landed in North America, they discovered cranberries, which became their primary food source.
+Sometimes, they make sauce from these cranberries or season them for other meals.

 Also, they used cranberries to dye clothes and treat several illnesses.
-Though cranberries are beneficial to health, they can become harmful if consumed excessively.
+Though cranberries benefit health, they can become harmful if consumed excessively.

 4. Mayhaws

-Mayhaws are among the fruits that are native to North America.
-People also refer to them as of May hawthorns.
+Mayhaws are fruits native to North America.
+They are also known as May hawthorns.

 The fruit got its name because it gets ripe in May.
 However, they are native to Louisiana in North America.
 These fruits are round and small, and you’ll find them growing on thorny trees.

-These fruits are easy to plant in Louisiana because the place has several swampy areas.
-Not many people like the taste of this fruit.
-But it has many other benefits, including making jelly.
+These fruits are easy to plant in Louisiana because the area has several swampy areas.
+Not many people like the taste of this fruit, but it has many other benefits, including making jelly.

 5. PawPaws

 Pawpaw is a tropical fruit that belongs to the custard apple family.
-The pawpaw tree has enormous simple leaves and large fruit, a member of the pawpaw family.
+The pawpaw tree has enormous simple leaves and large fruit, and it is a member of the pawpaw family.

 It is native to eastern North America, where people also refer to it as Asimina.
 Pawpaw grows primarily in temperate climates and is in large quantities in the woods with relative ease.